 - 75mm (3″) inlet should be connected to the fire hydrant valve at every mid-landing.

-- Fire hydrant valve should be connected to the fire hose pipe of 65mm (2 “) diameter and 15m length, with male and female gun metal coupling.
+- The fire hydrant valve should be connected to the fire hose pipe of 65mm (2 “) diameter and 15m length, with male and female gun metal coupling.

-- M.S. fabricated fire-box with a glass door, with a lock and key, should be fixed at every mild landing to accommodate one fire hose pipe and a branch pipe.
+- M.S. fabricated a firebox with a glass door, with a lock and key, should be fixed at every mild landing to accommodate one fire hose pipe and a branch pipe.